 A diamond is traditionally worn on the fourth or ring finger of the left hand.
 According to traditional belief (though factually inaccurate), the vena amoris ("vein of love") runs directly from the heart to the fourth finger of the left hand.

 Diamonds are formed under intense heat and pressure in the earth's core.
-Diamonds are brought to the surface during volcanic eruption, being carried in Kimberlite or Lamporite stone.
+Diamonds are brought to the surface during volcanic eruption, being carried in Kimberlite or Lamproite stone.

 Diamonds were first recognized in India approximately 3000-6000 years ago.